 The training year begins with a needs assessment of the fellow’s training needs and goals for the year.
 This will include a conversation with the fellow’s internship director in order to better understand the needs of the fellow transitioning into postdoctoral training, as well as a self-evaluation.
 Goal setting meetings will occur within the early supervision meetings between the fellow and supervisors and an individualized fellowship plan will be created.

 Supervisors will complete formal written evaluations of the fellow’s progress on a quarterly basis.
 Meetings will be scheduled between the fellow and supervisors to discuss the evaluations and to set goals for the upcoming quarter.
 The goal of this frequent feedback is to address any issues in a timely manner to allow the fellow to make modifications early.
 Also, the meetings will allow opportunity to identify areas to extend skill development.
-As an employee of St. Louis Children’s Hospital, the fellow will undergo a formal review at 90 days of employment.

 Fellows will complete quarterly evaluations on each supervisor and provide feedback to the supervisor or director.
 This feedback is very important to help the supervisors tailor their training strategies to the needs of the fellow.